Frequently Asked Questions About Car Accidents In Minnesota

 A: Minnesota has a no-fault system for automobile insurance.
 This is often confusing if you have not been exposed to it before.
-No-fault system provides coverage benefits for several categories of losses.
+The no-fault system provides coverage benefits for several categories of losses.
 These categories of benefits are typically referred to as personal injury protection (PIP) benefits.
-Under “no-fault system,” your own automobile insurance carrier is responsible to PIP benefits even if you were not at fault in causing the accident.
+Under the “no-fault system,” your own automobile insurance carrier is responsible for PIP benefits even if you were not at fault in causing the accident.
 This is true even if you are occupying someone else’s vehicle at the time you were injured.
-There are exceptions depending upon the status of the vehicle you are occupying.
+There are exceptions depending on the status of the vehicle you are occupying.
 The minimum required coverage in Minnesota for medical expense coverage is $20,000.
 Medical expense coverage will pay for medical, physical therapy, chiropractic, massage therapy, prescription medication and many other forms of treatment.
 It was the desire of the legislature that the injured insured have the choice with regard to what type of care to pursue when injured.
 You are also entitled to be reimbursed for reasonable transportation expenses incurred in getting medical care.
 Typically, this is paid as mileage to and from the health care provider.

 Who pays for the damage to my car, and when do they pay?

-A: When a collision causes damage to your automobile, it is the responsibility of the insurance carrier of the at-fault driver to pay for the cost to repair your vehicle.
+A: When a collision causes damage to your automobile, it is the responsibility of the insurance carrier of the at-fault driver to pay for the cost of repairing your vehicle.
 This is covered under the property damage liability coverage of the at-fault driver’s insurance policy.
 If you have collision coverage on your own insurance policy, you have the option of having your insurance carrier pay for the repairs, less your deductible, after which your insurance carrier will attempt to recover what it has paid, plus your deductible, up from the at-fault driver’s insurance company.

 Will the at-fault driver’s insurance company pay for a rental car?